Towneley family: Lady Alice O'Hagan (1846–1921)

-Charles Towneley Strachey, 4th Baron O'Hagan (born 6 September 1945).
+Charles Towneley Strachey, 4th Baron O'Hagan (6 September 1945 – 23 March 2025).
 He served as a Page to Elizabeth II between 1957 and 1961 when he inherited the family title.
 He first took his seat in the House of Lords on 5 December 1967.
 A relative of the Strachey Baronets, he is the great-great-grandson of Edward Strachey, 1st Baron Strachie.

 He was an Independent MEP for Devon from 1972–1975.
 In the first direct elections to the European Parliament in 1979, he was returned for Devon as a Conservative, and remained an MEP until his retirement when his constituency was abolished in 1994.
 During his time as an MEP he also served as a whip and a frontbench spokesman for the Conservative government in the House of Lords.

 In 2008, after years of ill health, he offered to sell some of his subsidiary titles to pay for medical bills.
 In 2009, it was reported that Lord O'Hagan had claimed the Lordship of Bowland.
 Previously thought lost or in the possession of the Crown having disappeared from the historical record in the late nineteenth century, it transpired that the title had been retained by an extinct family trust.

 Lord O'Hagan has been married three times – firstly to Princess Tamara Imeretinsky (1967–84), secondly to Mary Roose-Francis (1985–95), and thirdly to Elizabeth Smith (1995–present).
 He has two daughters—one from each of his first two marriages (Nina, born 1968; and Antonia, born 1986)—and his heir apparent is his younger brother the Hon.
 Richard Towneley Strachey.